bforsbe/OccuPy/docs/Tutorials/case/est_occ.md

 ## 1. First pass estimate
 1. Open the input map.
-2. Set the scale mode to "occupancy" and estimate the scale.
+2. Make sure "occupancy" (just below the modification options is enabled, and estimate the scale.
 3. Click the button "Launch ChimeraX" to view the output.

 ---